Farmer Inclusion Program

 reaching BIPOC farmers with new information and resources.

 Black and Indigenous communities have a long history of implementing regenerative agricultural practices but face some of the highest barriers to keeping access to their land much less these practices.
-Historically, Black farmers held almost 25 percent of farms in North Carolina; now it’s three percent, or less than 1,500 farms.
-At the same time, with less than two percent of US land farmed as organic and even less with regenerative or restorative practices, industrial agriculture contributes to an overwhelming amount of climate emissions; habitat loss; soil erosion; and water, land, and air pollution—impacting frontline farming communities.
+Historically, Black farmers held almost 25% of farms in North Carolina; now it’s 3% or less than 1,500 farms.
+At the same time, with less than 2% of US land farmed as organic and even less with regenerative or restorative practices, industrial agriculture contributes to an overwhelming amount of climate emissions; habitat loss; soil erosion; and water, land, and air pollution—impacting frontline farming communities.

 The Farmer Inclusion Program seeks to increase Black and Indigenous farmers’ access to resources and strengthen climate resilience through social justice approaches and a focus on regenerative agriculture.

-- Increase BIPOC farmer engagement and recruit new producers to increase inclusivity in historically exclusive environments
+- Increase BIPOC farmer engagement and representation and recruit new producers, growers, and farmers to networks

-This work is made possible through partnerships with The Kenan Charitable Trust, The Walmart Foundation, and other donors.
+This work is made possible through partnerships with the US Department of Agriculture, The Kenan Charitable Trust, The Walmart Foundation, and other donors.

 The following Resources section includes a collection of U.S. government publications, news articles, scholarly publications and listing of Black farmers and their market.
 We will periodically update this collection.
 You can also read more about our approach to this important issue on this blog post.